-Discography (Rercordings Listed from Most Recent to Oldest)
+Discography (Recordings Listed from Most Recent to Oldest)

 Meditations and Memories (two alto flutes) is featured on the CD Monologues and Dialogues performed by flautist Peter Sheridan on the Australian label MOVE Records (Catalogue Number: MD 3349).
-The individual track will also eventually be made available on iTunes by MOVE Records.
+The individual track is available on iTunes.

 Yih'yu l'ratson (May the words of my mouth) is featured on the CD God's Songs for the World performed by the adult choir at Christ Episcopal Church, Needham, MA, Dr. Millie Beane, director of music.

 Psalm 117 is featured in the 2009 Florida Music Educators Association audio CD of the All-State Chorus.